collinsinclair/tic-tac-toe/README.md

 3-by-3 board.
 The program serves as a digital alternative to a physical board: it keeps track of where the players have placed their markers, but it is up to the players to play fairly and recognize a winner if there is one.

-To run the program, simply type `make && make run` into the command line, press enter, and follow the instructions on screen.
+To run the program, simply type `make && ./main` into the command line, press enter, and follow the instructions on screen.
 To clean up the files that the game produces, run `make clean`.

 Have fun!